armitage-labs/creem-betterauth/README.md

 (`/api/auth` is the default path for the Better Auth server)

-2. Select at least these events:

-   - `checkout.completed`
-   - `subscription.active`
-   - `subscription.trialing`
-   - `subscription.canceled`
-   - `subscription.paid`
-   - `subscription.expired`
-   - `subscription.paused`

-3. Save the webhook signing secret and add it to your environment variables as `CREEM_WEBHOOK_SECRET`.
+2. Copy the webhook signing secret and set it in your `.env` file as `CREEM_WEBHOOK_SECRET`.

+3. (Optional) For local development and testing, use a tool like ngrok to expose your local server.
+Add the public ngrok URL to your Creem dashboard webhook settings.

 ## 💻 Usage